 You may verify directly in the Work portal that such users are mapped into your Stakeholders, due to that condition definition:

-Consider these notes:
+Consider the following notes:

 1. Manual configuration/revision may still be needed.